yuanqing/sketch-plugin-helper/README.md

 - Automatically generate your plugin’s [`appcast.xml`](https://developer.sketch.com/guides/publishing-plugins/#the-appcastxml-file) and [`manifest.json`](https://developer.sketch.com/guides/plugin-bundles/#manifest) files
 - [Utility functions](docs/3-plugin-utilities.md) and abstractions over the [Sketch API](https://github.com/BohemianCoding/SketchAPI) to ease the most common plugin tasks
 - [Write tests](docs/4-testing-your-plugin.md) to assert that the resulting Sketch file after running your plugin code matches an expected Sketch file
-- All the tools you need – [bundler, linter, test runner](docs/1-plugin-basics.md#cli) – bundled as a single dependency
+- All the tools you need – [builder, linter, test runner](docs/1-plugin-basics.md#cli) – bundled in one dependency

 *The above is also a list of the key differences between `sketch-plugin-helper` and [`skpm`](https://github.com/skpm/skpm).*